 To facilitate consistency yet allow for creativity, many designers create several templates for different types of screens and use these repeatedly.
 This provides both repetition and variety.
 For example, there will be one screen design for video, one for similar interactions, one for a split screen with text and graphics, and one for a screen that has multiple selections.

 As you design this area, consider how each screen can encompass only one main point.
 This gives learners the chance to process the information.
-Also think about the visual hierarchy, so you can make the most important learning elements be the focus through color and size or other features that provide impact.
+Also think about the visual hierarchy.
+Make the most important learning elements the focal point through color, size or other features that provide impact.
 Finally, try to simplify the content area so it is easy to perceive and understand.

 #4 UI Instructions